Pink (singer): Two Wolves Wine

-Endorsements and other ventures
+Endorsements

 Bally Total Fitness announced an endorsement deal with Pink in 2002, which included a hip-hop aerobics class dubbed "Get Your Body Started".
 In return, the fitness company served as the sponsor for The Party Tour and hosted several "Pink Parties", where dance competition contestants received Pink-related prizes.
 The singer also partnered with National Basketball Association (NBA) Entertainment and recorded a musical spot for "Get the Party Started (NBA remix)" which promoted the league.
 In August 2006, Pink recorded "Waiting All Day for Sunday Night", which served as the opening theme for Sunday Night National Football League (NFL) until 2016.
 The song is a rework of Joan Jett's "I Hate Myself for Loving You".
 In 2004, Pink appeared in a Gladiator-themed Pepsi commercial with Britney Spears, Beyoncé and Enrique Iglesias.

 Sony Computer Entertainment Europe announced a collaboration with Pink in 2006, which included a limited edition "P!nk PSP Value Pack".
-PSP Senior Brand Manager for SCEE Stephane Hareau stated: "The P!nk PSP launch is much more than just launching a new colour.
-It is about a confident and powerful attitude for young women.
-The association with P!nk, a worldwide icon and musical chameleon, will enable PSP to push new boundaries."
 On April 3, 2009, Optus announced a Pre-Paid mobile campaign with the singer.
 The following year, Pink fronted a multi-million dollar TV campaign for V8 Supercars Australia.
 She served as their ambassador until 2012.
 In August 2012, Pink became a spokesmodel for CoverGirl, featuring in a fall 2013 advertising campaign themed "beauty with an edge".

-In 2013, Pink purchased an 18-acre organic vineyard in Santa Barbara County, and around 2018, launched her own brand of wine called "Two Wolves".
-Though a high-school dropout, the singer took courses at the University of California, Davis to learn about winemaking.

 In January 2023, the singer's endorsement was featured in a Pfizer commercial alongside Questlove, Jean Smart, and Michael Phelps, as part of a campaign to remind the public of the availability of COVID-19 products.
 During April 2025, Pink was added to the Funko Pop! line of vinyl figurine collectables.
 Her figurine is inspired by her 2023 Trustfall album and tour, and includes her mohawk hairstyle and corresponding ensemble from the Trustfall tour.